eviltik/pinary/README.md

 ```

 The actual implementation is minimalistic:
-* a channel is considered as an ID, you cannot use wildcards, like redis
+* a channel is considered as an ID, you cannot use wildcards like redis or faye

 ## TODO